ellcom/InterfaceBuilderLab/Interface Builder.md

 **Task 2**

-Create a new project called LayoutApp2, implement the above example about applying all constraints However in landscape have the GreenView width to be half Safe Area and in portrait have the width to be equal.
-The GreenView should be Zero Aligned on the top, left and bottom to the safe area.
-Test to make sure that the project Works in Landscape and Portrait.
+Create a new project called LayoutApp2, implement the above example about applying all constraints However in landscape have the `GreenView` width to be half Safe Area width and in portrait have the widths be equal.
+The `GreenView` should be Zero Aligned on the top, leading and bottom to the safe area.
+Test to make sure that the project works in landscape and portrait.